spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/3-manual.md

    java -jar spring-cloud-dataflow-server-%dataflow-version%.jar --spring.cloud.skipper.client.serverUri=https://192.51.100.1:7577/api
    ```

-1. If you want to use the shell to use Data Flow, start it with the following command:
+1. If you want to use the Spring Cloud Data Flow shell, start it with the following command:

    ```bash
    java -jar spring-cloud-dataflow-shell-%dataflow-version%.jar